 Craig Shefflet – guitar, vocals

 It’s pretty fast at 152 beats per minute.
-The uneven alternating between mid to low strings in the strumming pattern is real tricky.
-In other words it’s easy to play it wrong if you’re not careful!
+The uneven alternating between mid to low strings in the strumming pattern is really tricky.
+In other words, it’s easy to play it wrong if you’re not careful!